 Contact her for booking events and finding out more about our activities and programmes.

-Contact her for more information on upcoming projects and events.
+Contact them for more information about the JHGC’s activities, upcoming projects and events.

 Consultant / March of the Living Youth Leader